 Table of contents

 Effective communication in the workplace increases engagement, productivity, trust, and employee retention.
-Poor communication, on the other hand, can negatively affect organizations, ultimately resulting in financial losses and a stressful working environment.
-It can also result in an uncontrolled exodus of employees of all caliber across the board.
+Poor communication, on the other hand, can cause financial losses, stress, and high employee turnover.

-Email is one of the most popular and effective forms of both internal and external communication.
-A survey by project.co states that a third (31%) of respondents claim that email is the primary method of communication with their coworkers.
+Email remains one of the most popular and effective forms of both internal and external communication.
+A survey by project.co states that 31% of respondents claim that email is the primary method of communication with their coworkers.
 With 62% usage, email is the most popular method of client communication.
-But simply having email addresses for employees, and using an email program to communicate with them, isn’t going to cut it.
-And if you don’t follow email best practices, it can be counterproductive.
-You also want the internal email process to be secure, simple, and strategic.
+However, just having an email system isn’t enough.
+Without best practices it can be counterproductive.
+Internal emails should be secure, concise, and strategically crafted.

-For example, if you don’t tailor emails in terms of both content and audience, employees will be likely to ignore them.
+Also, if you don’t tailor emails in terms of both content and audience, employees will likely ignore them.
 If emails are too long, even if staff members read them, they may miss the point.
-If they go to a mass audience, it’s unlikely they’ll be relevant to everyone.
+If they go to a mass audience, it’s highly unlikely they’ll be relevant to everyone.

 Why is Internal Email Important?